Note on Klein-Nishina effect in strong-field QED: the case of nonlinear Compton scattering: Summary

 \section{Summary}

 Inspired by the ongoing discussion of the Ritus-Narozhny conjecture concerning the validity of the Furry picture for processes at and in external fields, we analyze numerical probabilities of linear and nonlinear Compton scattering.
 To establish a link to the Klein-Nishina cross section for linear Compton scattering, we chose suitably normalized probabilities as ``cross sections", mainly based on the long-known relation of the weak-field limit of the nonlinear Compton scattering matching the Klein-Nishina expression.
-Choosing furthermore the monochromatic plane wave model as a proxy of a mono-energetic photon beam, we show with established expressions for the one-photon emission in pane waves and constant crossed field how and where the so-defined cross sections coincide.
+Choosing furthermore the monochromatic plane wave model as a proxy of a mono-energetic photon beam, we show with established expressions\footnote{Since we envisage a clear-cut picture with well-defined precise basics, we resort to the simplest (quantum) formulas describing exclusive one-photon emission.
+Thus, such a compendium ignores much of the refinements elaborated during the last years, e.g. w.r.t. pulse shapes (implying bandwidth, ponderomotive and interference effects), laser focusing, and the many useful approximation schemes and simulation codes, etc., including the efforts of benchmarks.
+By exhibiting a few relevant plots, we want to display systematically in an intriguing manner the interplay of Klein-Nishina (i.e. linear Compton) and constant-crossed fields to nonlinear Compton and identify - purely numerically - the overlap regions.
+For a comprehensive survey of modifications of the IPA model, see \cite{Fedotov:2022ely}.
+In essence, the parameter space is noticeably enlarged requiring a multitude of specialized considerations of various distinctions.} for the one-photon emission in pane waves and constant crossed field how and where the so-defined cross sections coincide.
 We do our analysis differentially with a Lorentz invariant quantity - the Ritus variable $u$ - instead of frequency or/and scattering angle of the produced photon emitted by an electron moving in the external field or scattering at a photon beam.
 We identify those regions in the three-dimensional parameter space $u$ (for the emitted photon) -- $a_0$ (external field intensity) -- $p\cdot k/m^2$ (energy), where the constant crossed field approach is trustable.
 Since the differential cross section matches inevitably the Klein-Nishina cross section at certain (small) values of $u$, the total cross section contains also such a contribution.
 We argue that in discussing the Ritus-Narozhny conjecture one should resort to such a differential consideration.
 It could be that the tails of the Klein-Nishina behavior require adequate treatment in simulation codes, far beyond the improved constant cross field approximations.